James Dearden

-James Dearden (born 14 September 1949) is an English film director and screenwriter, the son of Scottish actress Melissa Stribling and English film director Basil Dearden.
+James Dearden (born 14 September 1949) is a British screenwriter and film director, the son of actress Melissa Stribling and director Basil Dearden.
 He directed nine films between 1977 and 2018.
 His film Pascali's Island was entered into the 1988 Cannes Film Festival.

 For writing the screenplay for Fatal Attraction (1987), Dearden received a nomination for the Academy Award for Best Adapted Screenplay.

 Dearden is married to British actress Annabel Brooks.